Architecture of Tower Bridge

 Tower Bridge is one of Britain’s most recognisable, iconic landmarks, but was actually designed purely as a functional bridge.
 In the mid-1800s, lots of road traffic needed to cross the River Thames downstream of London Bridge.
 A traditional bridge, however, would prevent river traffic from accessing the Pool of London docks.

 The solution was a combined suspension and bascule bridge (also known as a drawbridge).
-Powered by hydraulics, bascules rise in order to allow boats to pass through.
+Powered by hydraulics, bascules rise to allow boats to pass through.
 Designed by architect Horace Jones and civil engineer John Wolfe Barry (a son of Charles Barry, one of the architects of the Houses of Parliament), Tower Bridge was completed in 1894.

 Construction & How the Bridge Works

 Construction of Tower Bridge took 8 years, 5 contractors and 432 workers.
 More than 11,000 tons of steel provided the framework for the towers and walkways, although the framework itself is clad in granite and stone in order to protect the steel and offer a nicer appearance.

 One of the most spectacular feats of civil engineering in Victorian Britain, Tower Bridge is 240m in length with two towers at 65m high.
 The central span between the towers is split into two equal bascules, which rise to an 86-degree angle, thus allowing river traffic to pass.
 Each bascule weighs over 1,000 tons and is counterbalanced so can rise in about five minutes.
-A high-level walkway was originally designed for members of the public to use while the bascules were raised for boats.
+A high-level walkway was originally intended for members of the public to use while the bascules were raised for boats.
 It was closed in 1910, however, because people preferred to wait at street level than climb the stairs with heavy belongings!

 The original hydraulic operating mechanism was powered by steam, but in 1974 was replaced by an electro-hydraulic system, using oil and electricity instead of water.

 Tower Bridge Today